sandeep-singh-skellam/qubriux-docs/docs/api-documentation/loyalty/loyalty-rewards-api.md

 | `500` | Unexpected server error |

 ---
 ## POST /getLoyaltyDetails

-Returns comprehensive loyalty programme details for a customer, including full tier hierarchy, accrual rules, and redemption thresholds.
+Returns comprehensive loyalty programme details for a customer, including points summary, tier data, and conversion rates.
 Use this for a deep programme details screen or onboarding explainer.

 ### Request Headers